 Effective and efficient PFM is the basis for sustainable economic development and contributes to a country's macroeconomic stability.
 In the previous period, the fiscal position of the Republic of Serbia was further improved as a result of implemented reforms.
-In 2019, the government budget surplus the public finance system was stabilised, as well as the macroeconomic environwith a downward trajectory of public debt the share of which in the GDP dropped from a high 71.2% in 2015 to in November 2019.
+In 2019, the public finance system was stabilised, as well as the macroeconomic environment, which is similar to the 2018 growth rate of 4.4%.37